30 YEARS OF LIFE-CHANGING TRANSFORMATIONS

 We have been operating in Canada since 2017, providing relief aid and implementing a wide range of inclusive community-based development projects.

 DID YOU KNOW?

 We have General Consultative Status with the United Nations Economic and Social Council (UN ECOSOC).

 Besides working with local governments, we cooperate with United Nations agencies, like the Office for the Coordination of Humanitarian Affairs (UNOCHA), the High Commissioner for Refugees (UNHCR), and the World Food Programme (WFP).
 One example is the Zero Hunger Project, implemented in Tanzania and Bangladesh.

 1991 - How it all started

-Good Neighbors was established in South Korea in March 28, 1991.
-Some of the first projects were supporting long-term patients with Tuberculosis (TB), as well as assisting children with disabilities and in orphanages, and rural communities.
+Good Neighbors was established in South Korea on March 28, 1991.
+Some of the first projects were supporting long-term patients with Tuberculosis (TB), as well as assisting children with disabilities and those in orphanages.

 1992 - Helping neighbours overseas